asyncial/blog/content/blog/how-to-debrand-your-xperia-z3.md

 +++

 When I got myself a new Z3 the other day, it had a T-Mobile software branding.
-I think, you know, what that means: stupid bloatware and less chance to get updates.
+I think, you know what that means: stupid bloatware and less chance to get updates.
 So I decided to get rid of it.
 That’s how you do it:

 1. Do a back up of your data!
 2. Get and install the [Sony PC Companion](http://support.sonymobile.com/global-en/tools/pc-companion/), if you don’t already did.
 3. Get and install [Flashtool](http://www.flashtool.net/downloads.php).
-I recommend to use the torrent link, because the download server was quite slow, when I tried it.
+I recommend using the torrent link, because the download server was quite slow, when I tried it.
 4. Get your firmware
     1. Start Flashtool and click the button on the right of the toolbar, labeled XF.
 A new window should open.
     2. In the list on the left, look out for the Xperia Z3/Z3v and choose your model.
-In the middle, you should know see a new list.
+In the middle, you should now see a new list.
     3. Choose the correct firmware.
 It’s the one, where the “market” coloumn is the country, you live in and the “operator” looks something like this: “Customized XX”
     4. Now, there are different versions listed on the right coloumn of the window.
 For example: “23.4.A.1.264 / R7C”.
 The top one is the newest one.
 Click on it.
     5. In the new window, just click download.
 This could take a few minutes.